 This snack might seem simple, but it packs a healthy punch!

 6. Homemade hummus

-Hummus is a popular creamy dip of Middle Eastern origin that makes for a filling snack, or a light lunch.
+Hummus is a popular creamy dip of Middle Eastern origin that makes for a filling snack or a light lunch.
 While it’s available in any supermarket, it can be a lot more satisfying (and tasty!) to make your own at home.
 This is also a good way to make sure that your hummus doesn’t contain any hidden sugars or preservatives.

-Traditional hummus, like this recipe from Downshiftology contains chickpeas, tahini, olive oil, cumin, garlic, and lemon juice – all blended together in a food processor.
+Traditional hummus, like this recipe from Downshiftology, contains chickpeas, tahini, olive oil, cumin, garlic, and lemon juice – all blended together in a food processor.
 However, you can also flavour your hummus with additional ingredients such as red pepper, caramelised onion, or sweet chilli.
 Hummus’ main ingredient, chickpeas, are a good source of protein and fibre, both of which are good for helping you to feel full for longer.
-They also contain potassium and magnesium, which is thought to boost heart health.
+They also contain potassium and magnesium, which are thought to boost heart health.